 - Even though the game is boring to me, everyone else is captivated.
 The cooks abandon their food hissing on the grill, keep their eyes peeled on the TV.

 - The waiter has stopped waiting on tables.

-- A family is out for lunch – the daughter is rooting for the Americans.
+- A family is out for lunch together – the daughter is rooting for the Americans.

 - The only other person in the room who is not watching the game is a woman who examines two little packages, one containing an amber cross and the other a small amber pendant.

 - Her husband looks like Papa Hemingway but drinks orange squash watered down with mineral water – definitely not Hemingway’s choice of drink.